Information for Year 6 Parents

 Parent-Teacher Consultation Evenings

 Parent-teacher consultation evenings are one of the most important communication opportunities that we have, and therefore attendance at them is very important.
 We use an online booking system which makes it easy for parents to book appointments with their child’s teachers.
 You will be sent full details shortly before the evening takes place.
-Children accompany parents/carers to all parent-teacher consultation evenings, wearing school uniform.
+Children take part in the parent-teacher consultation evening, with their parents/carers.

 Reading: How Parents/Carers Can Help